 A good Boysen product would be Healthy Home.

 Because it is closest to flat, matte can mask imperfections well.
-This makes it a good choice for interior concrete walls. hallways and other highly noticeable areas.
+This makes it a good choice for your personal living spaces and would look great on your interior concrete walls.

 If you have a condo (especially a tiny one) where everything is noticeable, you can go for the oh-so-trendy matte.
 How?
 Easy peasy, just get Virtuoso Silk Touch for all your interior painting needs!
 This is my most favorite paint.
 If you follow the blog, you’d have read this several times.